gkarwchan/react-webpack-hmr-tutorial/lesson-1/README.md

 ## Conclusion:

-webpack-dev-server provides out-of-box hot reloading for the whole application without any changes, or even configuration.
+webpack-dev-server provides out-of-box watch mode for the whole application without any changes, or even configuration, but it will load the whole application again.